UKCloud/documentation/articles/vmware/vmw-how-update-vm-settings.md

 ---
 title: How to view and update virtual machine settings
-description: Describes how to view and update the different virtual machine (VM) settings within the vCloud Director/VMware Cloud Director Tenant Portal
+description: Describes how to view and update the different virtual machine (VM) settings within the VMware Cloud Director/vCloud Director Tenant Portal
 services: vmware
 author: shighmoor
 reviewer: shighmoor